AboudyKreidieh/h-baselines/experiments/README.md

 * `--subgoal_testing_rate` (*float*): the rate at which the original (non-hindsight) sample is stored in the replay buffer as well.
 Used only if `hindsight` is set to True.
 Defaults to 0.3.
-* `--connected_gradients` (*store_true*): whether to use the connected gradient
+* `--cooperative_gradients` (*store_true*): whether to use the cooperative
-  update actor update procedure to the higher-level policies.
+  gradient update procedure for the higher-level policies.
 See: https://arxiv.org/abs/1912.02368v1
 * `--cg_weights` (*float*): weights for the gradients of the loss of the lower-level policies with respect to the parameters of the higher-level policies.
-Only used if `connected_gradients` is set to True.
+Only used if `cooperative_gradients` is set to True.
 Defaults to 0.0005.
 * `--use_fingerprints` (*store_true*): whether to add a time-dependent
   fingerprint to the observations.